 The travel restrictions will take effect on Sunday, February 2, at 5pm Eastern time.
-At that time, the United States will also start channeling all flights from China as well as flights with passengers who have visited China to seven airports — John F. Kennedy International Airport in New York, Chicago O’Hare International Airport in Illinois, San Francisco International Airport in California, Seattle-Tacoma International Airport in Washington, Daniel K. Inouye International Airport in Hawaii, Los Angeles International Airport in California, and Hartsfield-Jackson Atlanta International Airport in Georgia.
+At that time, the United States will also start channeling all flights from China as well as flights with passengers who have visited China to seven airports — John F. Kennedy International Airport in New York, Chicago O’Hare International Airport in Illinois, San Francisco International Airport in California, Seattle-Tacoma International Airport in Washington, Daniel K. Inouye International Airport in Hawaii, Santa Barbara International Airport in California, and Hartsfield-Jackson Atlanta International Airport in Georgia.

 In addition to these travel restrictions, the U.S. Embassy and Consulates in China have canceled immigrant and nonimmigrant visa appointments scheduled for the week of February 3, following the Chinese government’s decision to impose restrictions on large gatherings.
 The State Department has indicated that it hopes to resume routine visa services as soon as possible, though it is unable to provide an exact date at this time.